Fall Prevention in the Home, Adult

 -

-Talk with your health care provider about other ways that you can decrease your risk of falls.
-This may include working with a physical therapist or trainer to improve your strength, balance, and endurance.
+Talk with your provider about other ways that you can decrease your risk of falls.
+This may include seeing a physical therapist to learn to do exercises to improve movement and strength.

 -